 In addition to deepening their understanding in specific content areas, each member of the group was trained as a facilitator.
-Noelle and Rachel will train 24 elementary teachers on the short course Earth’s Water where participants investigate the chemical structure of water, explore water at the particulate level, and examine what happens with water during various interactions in the earth system.
+Noelle and Rachel went on to train 22 other NM elementary teachers on the Earth's Water curriculum where participants investigate the chemical structure of water, explore water at the particulate level, and examine what happens with water during various interactions in the earth system.
 Connections are made among the disciplines and big ideas of science, and techniques are shared for using models to explain details.

 Camp MSS group enjoying some beach time (left to right): Noelle Bowyer, Doris Rivera, Rachel Gersh, and Danielle Gothie

 Here are Noelle’s reflections on the training: